-4. RPE MANAGEMENT AND CONTROL & ASSURANCE MEASURES USED IN THE NUCLEAR INDUSTRY
+4. GOOD PRACTICE RPE MANAGEMENT, CONTROL AND ASSURANCE

-This section of the GPG details a number of management and control & assurance measures used in the nuclear industry for RPE.
+This section of the GPG details a number of management, control and assurance measures used in the nuclear industry for RPE.
 These measures are listed below.
 Measures that must be followed for each RPE type are listed in the appendices.

 - User fit testing,

 - User training,

 - User requirements / medicals,

 - Pre-use inspection and checks,

-- · Peer checking and supervision,
+- Peer checking and supervision,

-- · Donning and doffing,
+- Donning and doffing,

 - Post-task cleaning and monitoring,

 - Maintenance and cleaning,

 - Work area airborne monitoring and alarms,

 - Internal monitoring, and

-- · Auditing.
+- Auditing.

-4.1 Restriction of exposure
+4.1 Restriction of Exposure

-A Prior Risk Assessment is required by Regulation 7 of the IRR99^[2] before conducting work with ionising radiations.
+A Radiation Risk Assessment is required by Regulation 8 of the IRR17^[2] before conducting work with ionising radiations.
 RPE is only selected as a control following a suitable and sufficient risk assessment, and in adherence with the hierarchy of controls.
-The Risk Assessment must be utilised to assess and determine the need for and required use of RPE.
-Compliance with this GPG supports the use of APF for certain forms of RPE greater than those pessimistically provided in HSG53^[1].
+This would include consideration of remote operations, containment, ventilation, real-time alarming air sampling (to highlight an increasing challenge) and workplace monitoring, etc. The Risk Assessment must be utilised to assess and determine the need for and required use of RPE.
+Compliance with this GPG supports the use of WPF for certain forms of RPE greater than those provided in HSG53^[1].

-The Radiation Employer is responsible for restricting so far as is reasonably practicable the extent to which his employees and other persons are exposed to ionising radiation, that is maintaining doses at a level which is As Low As Reasonably Practicable (ALARP).
-This will consider the hierarchy of control, specifically engineering controls including ventilation^[4].
+The Radiation Employer is responsible for restricting so far as is reasonably practicable the extent to which employees and other persons are exposed to ionising radiation, that is maintaining doses at a level which is As Low As Reasonably Practicable (ALARP).
+This must consider the hierarchy of control, specifically engineering controls including ventilation^[4].